pbrisbin/pbrisbin.com/posts/2013-05-31-for_the_library_authors.md

 [here][announcement], the changelog [here][changelog], and a detailed blog post about the subsite rewrite [here][subsite].
 These resources do a great job of getting users' apps up on 1.2.
-This post won't rehash those, it is in stead intended for those of you (like myself) who maintain libraries dependent on Yesod.
+This post won't rehash those, it is instead intended for those of you (like myself) who maintain libraries dependent on Yesod.

 [announcement]: http://www.yesodweb.com/blog/2013/05/yesod-1-2-released